ds2643/import-analyzer/README.md

 ### Running the tool

-The tool's functionality is exposed via an `Invoke` interfaced, aliased as `a` to reduce typing necessary to leverage the necessary dependency manager (`pipenv`).
+The tool's functionality is exposed via an `Invoke` interface, aliased as `a` to reduce typing necessary to leverage the necessary dependency manager (`pipenv`).

 ```bash
 a --list